juhameskanen/abstract/README.md

 # The $D-\psi-G$ Trinity

+## The Goal

-The **$D-\psi-G$ Trinity** is an ongoing research and simulation framework exploring a unified information-theoretic model of reality.
+The **$D-\psi-G$ Trinity** is an ongoing research and simulation framework exploring the deep nature of reality.
 It develops a formal theory of everything (ToE) - a theory in which physical universe emerges without pre-assumed laws.
 The project encompasses both rigorous mathematical exposition and computational simulations that illustrate and validate key theoretical claims.

+## The Movie Analogy: A Physics of Information

+Imagine $n$ bits of information.
+These bits can be arranged in $2^n$ possible states, producing $(2^n)!$ permutations.
+Almost all such permutations are chaotic, incoherent noise.
+However, within this library, there exists a cluster of permutations that tell the story of an evolving universe, from the Big Bang to the emergence of observers.

+If you were to draw a movie of reality at random, you are most likely to find yourself in one that is highly compressible.
+In information theory, predictable data compresses best; therefore, universes with stable, elegant, and predictable laws of physics occupy a much larger share of the probability space than wildly chaotic ones.

+We are not inhabitant of a miracle—we are simply experiencing the most efficient encoding of an observer's existence.

+### The Three Constraints of Reality

+Our observed world is defined by three essential constraints that allow for persistent, conscious entities:

+- **1. Optimal Compression ($\psi$)**
+The reason the microcosmos appears "wavy" is that we are observing the universe's compression algorithm.
+Just as one can study the pixels of an MPEG-compressed movie and find them following abstract cosine functions, we find wavefunctions ($\psi$).
+Quantum waves are not "stuff"; they are the complex spectral compression of information, capturing patterns and correlations in the most compact description possible.

+- **2. Minimal Representation ($D$)**
+To avoid redundant computational overhead, the underlying smooth information is represented by discrete, finite entities: **particles**.
+These act as the "macro-blocks" of reality, providing a way for the universe to instantiate complex structures without the need for infinite resolution.

+- **3. Geometric Filtering ($G$)**
+Spacetime geometry acts as a stabilizer.
+It enforces stable "inside/outside" boundaries (locality), preventing observer information from dissolving into the surrounding environment.
+Without this geometric filtering, memory would vanish, physical structures would disintegrate, and the persistent "self" required for consciousness could not exist.

+Our world is the movie from which we, as intelligent observers, are most likely to find ourselves playing a role.
+It is the configuration where maximal compression, minimal instantiation, and well defined boundaries intersect to allow us to observe itself.

 ## Contents